sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 Sigma also has the ability to create Summary Values or KPIs across the entire Table.
 At the bottom of the table you will see a line that says `Summary` which shows the number of rows as well as the number of columns.

-At the bottom left corner of the Table click on the carrot and select the `+ button`.
+At the bottom left corner of the Table click on the caret and select the `+ button`.

 <img src="assets/summary1.png" width="400"/>